top of page

 I’m not great with writing out my ideas.
 Will you accept proposals in other formats?

-Yes indeed!
-This year we will be accepting audio- and video-based pitches for presentations.
+Yes!
+We will be accepting audio- and video-based pitches for presentations.
 You’ll use the same Google Form as other submissions, but there will be a spot where you can link us to your short (3 minutes max) audio or video recording where you describe your presentation idea.
 We’d really love it if you could share a link to your recording from your Google Drive.

 I’ve never been to an academic conference before and I’m not a student!
 Is this for me?